PROJXON/PROJXON-HRIS/README.md

 In MVVM, the View layer  contains XML that defines the appearance of various components, the ViewModel layer is responsible for event handling from the view, and the ViewModel calls the model layer for data fetching and API calls to the backend server.
 More information about this design pattern can be found [here](https://docs.avaloniaui.net/docs/concepts/the-mvvm-pattern/).
-Note that the "Avalonia UI and MVVM" page that comes after the linked page mentions ReactiveUI, but we are using Community Toolkit instead of Reactive UI.
+Note that the "Avalonia UI and MVVM" page that comes after the linked page mentions ReactiveUI, but we are using Community Toolkit instead of ReactiveUI.

 ## CloudSync